nextstrain/docs.nextstrain.org/src/tutorials/zika.rst

       conda activate nextstrain

-2. Change directory to the Zika pathogen build folder downloaded in the quickstart, which includes example data and a :term:`pathogen build script<build script>`.
+2. Change directory to the Zika pathogen workflow folder downloaded in the quickstart, which includes example data and a :term:`build script`.

    .. code-block:: bash